Teams will play different variations of the basic rules but the only real rule is simple - NO RUNNING!

 That makes for a slower version of the games you love – which is becoming increasingly popular across Scotland and beyond.

-They are designed to help people get fit or maintain an active lifestyle no matter what their age and fitness, as well as support people getting back into football if they have given it up due to age or injury.
+They are designed to help people get fit or maintain an active lifestyle no matter what their age and fitness, as well as support people getting back into sport if they have given it up due to age or injury.

 The sports, including walking football, walking netball or walking basketball, bring a range of physical health gains as well as mental health and social benefits.
 Making new friends and having a chat over a cup of tea after the game is all part of the experience.